 Some dogs are very good at unzipping backpacks and lunchboxes and helping themselves to the contents inside.
 And after a long school day, many kids dump their stuff on the floor when they return home, creating a nearly irresistible target.

-Urge your clients to designate an area in their homes for backpacks and lunchboxes so they’re out of the reach of pets.
-For really persistent dogs, this may mean items are kept behind a closed door.
+Urge your clients to designate an area in their homes for backpacks and lunchboxes so pets can't get them.
+For really persistent dogs, this may mean keeping these items behind a closed door.

 Top Lunchbox Toxins